Truck accidents in Brooklyn often happen because of negligence, equipment problems, or unsafe conditions. Common causes include:

-- Driver errors: fatigue, distraction, speeding, or impaired driving
+- Driver errors: fatigue, distraction, speeding, or impaired driving.

-- Poor maintenance: brake or tire failures, defective parts
+- Poor maintenance: brake or tire failures, defective parts.

-- Cargo issues: overloaded or unsecured loads
+- Cargo issues: overloaded or unsecured loads.

-- External factors: bad weather, heavy traffic, or poor road design
+- External factors: bad weather, heavy traffic, or poor road design.

-Serious Injuries from Brooklyn Truck Accidents
+Common Injuries in Truck Accidents

-Due to the massive size and weight difference between commercial trucks (which can weigh up to 80,000 pounds) and passenger vehicles, truck accidents often result in catastrophic injuries:
+Due to the massive size and weight difference between commercial trucks, which can weigh up to 80,000 pounds, and passenger vehicles, truck accidents often result in catastrophic injuries:

 - Traumatic Brain Injuries (TBI): Ranging from concussions to severe brain damage requiring lifelong care